-English is English?
-It is not as simple as it seems, there are a number of different variations of English that are all considered ‘correct’.
-There are 54 countries where English is considered an official language, however only five where it is the first language of the majority of the population.
-They are Australia, the United Kingdom, New Zealand, Canada and the United States of America, all of which have their own distinct take on the language.
+English is considered an official language in over fifty countries.
+However, there are only five where it is the first language of the majority of the population: Australia, the United Kingdom, New Zealand, Canada and the United States of America.
+Each has their own distinct take on the language, which we'll examine in some depth now.

 How did the differences come about?